 Bioluminescent reagents are often used in biological assays to assess and quantify the presence of a particular molecule of interest.
-A prime example is the detection of ATP in the context of biocompatibility and cytotoxicity tests.
-In such assays, a common pair of reagents used is the combination of luciferin and luciferase that produce a light-emitting product in the presence of ATP.
+A prime example is adenosine triphosphate (ATP) detection in biocompatibility and cytotoxicity tests.
+In such assays, a combination of luciferin and luciferase produce a light-emitting product in the presence of ATP.
 The bioluminescent signal varies linearly if ATP concentrations are inferior to those of the reagent pair, the signal produced via bioluminescence varies linearly with ATP quantity.
-As such, calibration curves can be generated in order to precisely quantify the amount of ATP in biological samples.
+As such, calibration curves can be generated to precisely quantify ATP amounts in biological samples.

 Traditionally limited to the picomole scale